 Companies in which the management do not develop their employees and have sluggish growth are exceedingly common.

 As one primary main cause that we can identify, an organizational structure may occur in which subordinates can go over the heads of their own direct superior and receive directions from even higher levels of management.
 One’s own direct superior has the most relevant knowledge of the actual conditions in their own department, but nevertheless, the subordinate’s seeking and giving preference to the opinions of those in top levels management has various ill effects.
 It renders ineffective the authority of the direct superior to give proper instructions to the subordinate, in addition to invalidating the sense of responsibility within the organization.
+Be that as it may, we are familiar with the opinion of some presidents that it is not safe to entrust too much authority in superiors who may be inexperienced.
+So, in terms of how to deal with these questions and what reforms should be introduced, Shikigaku lecturers deduce, together with the company president,¬ the answers to these questions drawing on actual results and experiences.

 02.An organization in which subordinates do not develop